Whether is a market square in a city or a beautiful town square we have it on our list of the most beautiful squares in Europe to visit.

 With twin fountains and the infamous lion statues that surround Nelson’s Column, Trafalgar Square often features in photos and postcards – a key place to visit in London even if you are only one day in the capital city.

-To the North of the square is the National Gallery which has taken pride of place there since 1838.
+To the North of the square is the National Gallery which has taken pride of place there since 1838 – one of the most famous square buildings in London.

 4. Raekoja Plats, Tallinn